timjogorman/RicherEventDescription/guidelines.md

 - He **stopped** the polar bear's **rampage** in *twenty minutes*.

-In \LLast, "quickly" is quite clearly not a TIMEX3.
+In the first example, "quickly" is quite clearly not a TIMEX3.
 It is not placeable on a timeline, it cannot be normalized to a date or time, and really, it doesn't tell us much about time, but about the stopping.
 Compare this to *twenty minutes*, which is clearly temporal.
 We